 - If you become frustrated, take a timeout — take deep breaths, count to 10, or leave the room for a few minutes.

 - To help with language issues, speak slowly and clearly, use simple sentences, wait for responses, and ask for clarification if you don’t understand something.
 An album of labeled photos of people and objects, gestures, and drawing may help communicate without talking.
 A speech-language pathologist can determine the best tools and strategies for a particular person.

 Medications, such as antidepressants and antipsychotics, may help treat certain behavioral symptoms.
 There are also medications that may help with movement problems, and physical and occupational therapy may provide some relief.
 Contact an academic medical center in your community to find a specialist and learn more about possible treatments.
 Visit the National Institute on Aging for a list of medical centers where people with frontotemporal dementia and associated disorders can be diagnosed and treated.

 Support groups can also be a valuable resource for people with frontotemporal dementias and their caregivers, allowing them to share experiences and tips with others who may be in the same situation.
 Nonprofit organizations and community organizations may provide online or in-person support groups.
 Alzheimer’s Disease Research Centers may also offer education and support groups.

 If you have a family history or are concerned about symptoms of frontotemporal dementia, talk with your doctor.
 If you or someone you know has recently been diagnosed, explore the resources on this website and linked below to find out more about the disease, care, support, and research.

 Explore the resources on this website and linked below to find more information from federal government agencies.

-Learn more about frontotemporal dementia, treatment and management, and providing care for someone diagnosed.
+Learn more about frontotemporal disorders, treatment and management, and providing care for someone diagnosed.

 Discover details about frontotemporal dementia and how to find a specialist.